johnpuddephatt/zerowaste/src/pipeline/giveleeds-making-it-easy-to-support-local-community-groups-and-charities-this-christmas.md

 # So we came up with the idea of #GiveLeeds.

-Inspired by [the excellent #BuyLeeds campaign](https://twitter.com/buyleeds) , #GiveLeeds is a month long campaign to make it as easy as possible for you to donate to local charities and community groups during this festive season.
+Inspired by [the excellent #BuyLeeds campaign](https://twitter.com/buyleeds) , #GiveLeeds is a campaign to make it as easy as possible for you to donate to local charities and community groups.
 Here's Gill and Rob chatting more about it on our YouTube channel:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9mbZrkf1Qyc?start=6" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>